Charles Schwab vs TradeZero in 2026

 Tradable Products

-TradeZero offers trading in stocks, options, ETFs, and closed-end funds.
-No other assets are available, and its crypto service has been discontinued.
+TradeZero customers can trade stocks, options, ETFs, and closed-end funds.
+No other asset classes are available, and the broker has ended its crypto service.

-Schwab has everything TradeZero provides plus annuities, futures, bonds, and mutual funds.
-It also enables trading on some foreign stock exchanges.
+Schwab offers everything TradeZero does, plus annuities, futures, bonds, and mutual funds.
+It also provides access to some international stock exchanges.

 Winner: Schwab